Jaxxel89/hms-docs/docs/calibre-and-calibreweb.md

 ### Connecting via OPDS from Your Device

+!!! info

+    **Start here to begin connecting your reader to the library**

 To connect to your Calibre-web library using OPDS, do the following:

 1. **Select an OPDS-Compatible App**: